chihempat/flutter_steps/README.md

 # flutter_steps

-A new Flutter application that tracks your steps using the pedometer
+A new Flutter application that tracks your steps using the pedometer plugin

 ## Getting Started